zoliben/linux-scripts/README.md

 # linux-scripts
-Just some small bash scripts that I wrote to ease my life
+Just some small bash scripts that I wrote to ease my life.
+If you have any input, it's welcome!